Using design IDs

 Step 2: Send the tokens to the app's backend

-For security reasons, apps must decode and verify tokens via their backend — never via the frontend.
+For security reasons, apps must decode and verify tokens through their backend — never through the frontend.

-In the same request, the app should also send whatever data it wants to store against the user's design, such as any settings the user has configured via the app's frontend.
-The shape of this data is highly dependent on the behavior of the app and is not specific to the Apps SDK, so it's not demonstrated here.
+In the same request, the app should also send whatever data it wants to store against the user's design, such as any settings the user has configured through the app's frontend.
+The shape of this data is highly dependent on the behavior of the app and isn't specific to the Apps SDK, so it's not demonstrated here.

 The following code snippet demonstrates how an app can send tokens to a backend:

-In this case, the design token is sent as a path parameter, but this is not a strict requirement.
-You could send the token in some other way, such as in the body of a POST
+In this case, the design token is sent as a query parameter, but this isn't a strict requirement.
+You could send the token in some other way, such as in the body of a POST request.

 Step 3: Verify the tokens